 We are offered an aperitif before dinner.
 Cosimo, our bartender and an expert at creating the most delicious cocktails with a unique flair and charm, readily suggests one of his favourites for me to try.
 My Aperol sour really hits the spot.

-Upstairs in the restaurant the hotel’s head chef, Leonardo, has selected a special 6 course dinner to show off the best of all that the hotel and the region has to offer.
+Upstairs in the restaurant, the hotel’s head chef at Borgobianco, Leonardo, has selected a special 6-course dinner to show off the best of all that the hotel and the region have to offer.
 Red mullet, scampi risotto and ‘slowly cooked’ shi drum (a fish, previously unknown to me) are on the menu, followed by two desserts!
 Cosimo, who is our waiter for the evening, recommends a Tormaresca Chardonnay, to compliment our meal.
 I can see that the next few days are going to be a serious set back for my diet.
 Never mind.
 Needs must!

-My stay at Borgobianco is just for a few days but I have a massage in the hotel’s spa booked and a tour of Polignano to look forward to.
-Plus we’ll be visiting the beautiful Alberobello, with its famous trulli lined streets, the little harbour at San Vito, the medieval town of Ostuni (known as The White City), and the stunning cave system at Castellana Grote.
+My stay at Borgobianco Resort & Spa was just for a few days but I had time for a wonderful massage in the hotel’s spa and a tour of the lovely seaside town of Polignano.
+We visited the beautiful village of Alberobello, with its famous trulli lined streets, the little harbour at San Vito, the medieval town of Ostuni (known as The White City), and the stunning cave system at Castellana Grote.
 Sadly, we didn’t have time to visit Minervino di Lecce, another town I heard much about but what more excuse than that do I do to return one day.

-And the weather, although a little chilly in the evenings, is a sunny 20 degrees plus during the day – perfect for exploring Puglia.
+And the weather, although a little chilly in the evenings, was a sunny 20 degrees plus during the day – perfect for exploring Puglia.
 What more could I ask for?

 Boutique Travel Blog’s founder and editor, Kathryn, also blogs at TravelWithKat.com where she shares her passion for discovering new countries, cultures and cuisines.